BREACH OF CONTRACT CLAIMS

 - Liquidated damages – an amount of money damages specified in the contract.

 - Punitive damages — money awarded as punishment for bad conduct.

 - Attorney’s fees – money for legal costs if expressly provided for in the contract.

-- Rescission — a request to void or cancel the contract and return the parties to the status quo (as if the breach never happened).
+- Rescission — a request to void or cancel the contract (as if the breach never happened).

-Unfortunately, business relationships do not always turn out as expected.
-Inherent in any contract is the risk that the other side does not perform as agreed.
-Whether your contract dispute involves an employment agreement, a service agreement, a purchase agreement, or some other contractual relationship, our lawyers may be able to help.
+Business relationships do not always turn out as expected.
+Whether your contract dispute involves an employment agreement, a service agreement, a purchase agreement, or some other contractual relationship, our lawyers are ready to help.

 To discuss how our law firm can help you with your contract claim, contact us by email or call 601-957-3101.